 The easiest way to plan your trip by train is to book online.

-There is a small added fee, but it saves you the hassle of travelling out to a station to make your booking in person.
+The price of train tickets online is now the same as the price from the station and it also saves you the hassle of travelling out to a station to make your booking in person.

 Advance reservations are nearly always advisable for long distance Intercity Trains as they fill up pretty quickly (especially for sleeping berths).